ProtProtocols/protprotocols.github.io/_pages/documentation_pages/development_custom_notebooks.md

 **Note:** Most of our R code is called using the `ro.reval` function.
 Generally, it is more comfortable to mark a complete cell to contain R using the `%%R` magic command.
 We did not use this approach since the current implementation does not allow us to display status messages while the R code is running.
 This caused many users to think that the application had stopped for longer analyses.
 {: .notice--info}

-At the end of this cells, the `PSMDat` list in the R namespace contains the complete quantitative results of the experiments at the PSM level.
+Neer the end of these cells, the `PSMDat` list stored in the R namespace contains the complete quantitative results of the experiments at the PSM level.
 The list contains one `MSnSet` object per TMT/iTRAQ run.
 If the run was processed in multiple fractions, these are already combined into a single object.

 ## Adapting the R code - Protein level